-These relationships or stories based on the desire to live in a BDSM relationship fail often, they last a few months (mots of the times only a weekend, the span of an event hardon) and then they crumble.
+These relationships or stories based on the desire to live in a BDSM relationship fail often (if you know what we mean, here is an article about how to deal with the end of a BDSM relationship), they last a few months (mots of the times only a weekend, the span of an event hardon) and then they crumble.
 One says he’s your Master and then 3 days later he wants to be a slave.
 One says he is your boy for life and when you’ve almost bought a new house to live together he’ll tell you he changed is mind.
 One says he is an expert bullwhip Master and a super Bondage person; next thing you know you have a corpse on the floor tangled in ropes.
 This is of course a dramatization of the possibilities (but not that much so, as there are situations which end up in this way).

 What is needed to make any core belief to work, especially a Relationship based on these concepts, on the long run?
 It is needed that both parties (or all of the parties, when talking about a larger group) even before loving each other greatly, they are solid and grounded in what the believe in, more than in everything else.
 As I always tell my boys: first you must fall in love with what I’m teaching you.
 You must love leather lifestyle for yourself first; and then, when you can’t live without it because you’ve finally understood its whole architecture and balance, you can freely choose every day to submit to me with your whole heart, as being your Master I am the beacon and holder of the Strictness, which gives you the Structure you need, and in return we all have a solid Stability.
 This is what a Master also is.

 But why is Discipline so important?
 I’ll try to explain to a general crowd why, while also taking into account those who have a fetish for Discipline, but would like to understand better why they love it.
 In one short sentence, the answer is short: because we need it.